Louisiana Scholars' College: Senior Colloquium

 After school year 2011–2012, Senior Colloquium was replaced by the one-credit course Liberal Arts in Practice.

 Thesis

 Extending over the whole of the senior year, the thesis is the culmination of each student's work in his or her area of study.
-The student works with one or more faculty members and demonstrates his or her familiarity with the existing work in his or her field as well as their ability to carry out an extended research project.
+The student works with one or more faculty members and demonstrates their familiarity with the existing work in his or her field as well as their ability to carry out an extended research project.
 The thesis is presented to the College at the end of the senior year, and a bound copy is kept in the College's thesis room.

 Electives

 All students complete electives depending on the hours remaining after completing either a major or the concentration.

 Campus life

 The Louisiana Scholars’ College Forum Council, the student-led "governing" body (much like SGA), hosts many events throughout the year; these events invite students and teachers to connect and form lasting friendships.
 Often, the events are themed and have included Halloween and Christmas themes.
 Scholars' College students are also active in various NSU organizations, including Student Government Association, Student Activities Board, and many sororities and fraternities.